secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 * Their plans to migrate infrastructure to GitLab
 * Their success at migrating infrastructure to GitLab
-* Their innovative use of GitLab to build something notatble or solve a tehnical/social challenge for their project and community
+* Their innovative use of GitLab to build something notable or solve a technical/social challenge for their project and community
 * Their resolution of critical technical challenges that align with themes central to other GitLab marketing campaigns (e.g., CI/CD, security, or project management)

 We track the status of this work with the [GitLab Open Source Partners Editorial Queue](https://gitlab.com/gitlab-com/marketing/developer-relations/open-source-program/gitlab-open-source-partners/publications-and-presentations/-/boards/5105228).